More pages in this section

 Along with other soft tissue structures, the posterior tibialis tendon is the main supporting structure that holds up the inside arch of the foot.

-Posterior tibialis tendon dysfunction (PTTD) occurs when the tendon can no longer provide adequate support for the arch, resulting in arch collapse or flattening of the foot.
+Posterior tibialis tendon dysfunction (PTTD) or Adult Acquired Flat Foot deformity occurs when the tendon can no longer provide adequate support for the arch, resulting in arch collapse or flattening of the foot.
 This condition is generally an overuse injury, meaning the tendon gradually weakens over time versus a sudden acute injury.

 PTTD is usually progressive meaning it will keep getting worse, especially if it is not treated early.
 PTTD is often called “adult acquired flatfoot” because it is the most common type of flatfoot developed during adulthood.
 Even though it may be a common foot deformity, it is a very serious one which can greatly impact your quality of life.